Menu

 Health and wellbeing

 Wellbeing is more than just being physically well – it includes your emotions, your connections to others and your sense of identity too.
 These aspects have a significant and positive impact on your studies, and we want to empower you to reach your potential.
-Discover how you can care for your wellbeing as you’re entering this new phase of life.
+Discover how you can care for your wellbeing as you’re starting uni.

 Your wellbeing

-AUT has medical centres at our City and North Campuses.
+AUT has medical centres at the City and North Campus.
 These are staffed by doctors and nurses who provide a range of medical services.
 Our South Campus offers nursing services only.

-For domestic AUT students, routine appointments are free, so long as you enrol with us as your main healthcare provider.
+For domestic AUT students, routine appointments are free, as long as you enrol with us as your main healthcare provider.

 Student Medical Centres

 AUT offers free counselling services and mental health support to all students based in New Zealand.
-Our Counselling and Mental Health team have counsellors and mental health advisors at all three campuses, with appointments available by email or phone.
+Our counselling and mental health team has counsellors and mental health advisors at all three campuses, with appointments available by email or phone.

-As an AUT student, you also have access to a range of additional online resources and information to assist you in managing stress and anxiety, as well as some online and phone support services you can use outside traditional business hours to get advice and connect with peers, at no cost to AUT students.
+As an AUT student, you also have access to a range of additional online resources and information to help you manage stress and anxiety, as well as some online and phone support services you can use outside traditional business hours to get advice and connect with peers, at no cost to AUT students.

 Counselling and mental health support at AUT